 WNC must continue to be a place where talented people—and their businesses—want to be.
 But economic growth must be balanced, and CFWNC is working to ensure those economic forces continue to support our environment and the creative cultures that thrive here.

 Goals and Objectives

-The arts, the economy and the natural environment are inextricably linked.
+The arts, the economy, and the natural environment are inextricably linked.
 The creative spirit and natural assets of the area continue to attract people and businesses.
-As the region continues to grow, it is critical to protect and enhance these resources.

 We will make grants to: